AlanFreed/VolterraIntegralEquations.jl/README.md

     f::ArrayOfPhysicalTensors   # array of integrated response function values g::ArrayOfPhysicalTensors   # array of integrated control function values t::ArrayOfPhysicalScalars   # array of times, the independent variable
-    # Array of length 3N holding response function rates at the local nodes
+    # Array of length 3N holding response function rates at over local intervalS
-    f′::ArrayOfPhysicalTensors  # array of response function rates
+    f′::ArrayOfPhysicalTensors  # history array of response function rates
-    # Coefficient that scales the normalized weights of quadrature
-    c::PhysicalScalar           # e.g., c = (E₀ - E∞)/E∞ in viscoelaticity
     # Array of Nₘₐₓ normalized weights of quadrature for a product integral
-    w::ArrayOfPhysicalTensors   # array of matrices holding the quadrature weights end
+    W::ArrayOfPhysicalTensors   # array of matrices holding quadrature weights end
 ```

+### Internal constructors:

-which has two constructors, i.e., the first constructor is
+There are two such constructors, i.e., the first constructor is
 ```
 function VolterraIntegralTensorEquation(systemOfUnits::String,
                                         N::Integer,
                                         dt::PhysicalScalar,
                                         f₀::PhysicalTensor,
                                         g₀::PhysicalTensor,
-                                        c::PhysicalScalar,
                                         W::ArrayOfPhysicalTensors)
 ```
 wherein `f₀` and `g₀` are initial values for the response variable and the control variable, respectively, while the second constructor is